 A primary consideration when recruiting subjects with severe cognitive or psychiatric disorders is to establish procedures for determining which individuals are able to provide legally valid consent, and which are not.

 The protocol reviewed by the IRB must detail a specific plan for the assessment of the decision-making capacity of the subject.
-The assessment will be conducted by the investigator for any subject who may qualify for Surrogate Assent.
+The assessment will be conducted by the investigator for any subject who may qualify for Surrogate Consent.
 While there are no standardized measures for determining capacity to consent, subjects may be assessed on their ability to understand and to express a reasoned choice concerning the:

 The capacity to understand all of these concepts may not be necessary in order to consent to participate in a particular research protocol -- greater capacity is required for higher-risk protocols.
 This assessment should be used for determining the capacity of the surrogate as well, if necessary.

-In protocols in which surrogate assent has been approved by the IRB, assessment of the decision-making capacity of the surrogate should be implemented only when the investigator has reason to believe that the subject's decision-making capacity may be impaired.
+In protocols in which surrogate consent has been approved by the IRB, assessment of the decision-making capacity of the surrogate should be implemented only when the investigator has reason to believe that the subject's decision-making capacity may be impaired.